lovehifi/lmsbub9/README.md

 >
 -----------------
 >
-3./ Go to the menu Extras, Music Source, choose Music and play.
+3./ Go to the menu Extras, Music Source, choose your music to play.
 >
 ------------------
 ![Screenshot](screenshot1.jpg)